pine3ree/pine3ree-autowiring-factory/README.md

 ```
 If the container configuration for the service `PostMapper::class` instructs
-the container to use the autowiring-factory, you can just fetch the service instance
+the container to use the auto-resolving-factory, you can just fetch the service instance
 from the container:
 ```php
 $postMapper = $container->get(PostMapper::class);